Talking to Your Doctor

 Video of patients sharing their hypertrophic cardiomyopathy (HCM) patient stories

-Watch as patients share their stories about how they worked with their doctors to find the cause of their symptoms.
+Watch as patients share their stories about how they worked with their doctors to help them diagnose their symptoms.

 First, your doctor will evaluate you for HCM